 5. Websites and Mobile Apps

-In the digital era, you can’t trust a company without its own website, especially in real estate.
-In addition to presenting your contact information, credentials and accolades, your online shop front can be a powerful sales tool of its own.
+Your website can do much more online than merely say ‘we’re here’.
 Arm it with plug-ins, complement it with a mobile app, and you are well on your way to forming a strong bond with your market.

 Mobile app builders